vinaya-class/vinaya-class.github.io/src/14-arguments-1.md

 **Perception** is not a factor, e.g. as to the whether he was authorized properly or not, whether he is biased or not.

+If one criticises a community official as being unfair, but it turns out that he was fair (following established procedure), and it was the *complainer* who was acting out of disappointment (didn't get what he wanted), the offence is incurred.

 One's **Intention** is to make him lose face, status, or feel embarrassed.

 **Effort** is criticizing or complaining to another bhikkhu with this intention.